-- Complete and accurate information: Fill out all parts of the form.
-The RO cannot accept it if you leave things out. - File ahead of the deadline in case you need to make any changes. - Oath and signatures: The candidate must sign the declaration and take an oath. - Candidate's name: - Write your name on the declaration of candidacy the exact way you want it on the ballot. - Elections Nunavut strongly supports the use and protection of Inuktut.
+- ✓ Complete and accurate information: Fill out all parts of the form.
+The RO cannot accept it if you leave things out.
+File ahead of the deadline in case you need to make any changes. - ✓ Oath and signatures: The candidate must sign the declaration and take an oath. - ✓ Candidate's name: - Write your name on the declaration of candidacy the exact way you want it on the ballot. - Elections Nunavut strongly supports the use and protection of Inuktut.
 You are encouraged to have one of your names written in the Inuktut spoken in your community: Inuktitut syllabics in all communities except Kugluktuk and Cambridge Bay (S.1(2) Inuit Language Protection Act).
-The election officers cannot assist you in writing your name in any language.